junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Mostly nature.
 I love watching creatures and plants, all the lives that exist and thrive without human intervention.
 Isn't it beautiful?"
 Cas's eyes lose focus for a second, casting long and far.
 Dean wonders if he's reminded of the life when he was alive again.

 "Yeah it does sound beautiful."
-Dean can't help answering, and automatically prompting more questions.
+Dean can't help but answer, and automatically prompts more questions.
 "Did you use to live alone?
 Like having dinner alone, watching TV alone, going to bed alone?"
 He pauses there for a second, adding.
 "Sorry, I didn't mean to intrude."
 He lets out a short huff, embarrassed.

 "It's okay," Castiel answers gently.
-"It's not like a ghost has much privacy or secret that still worth protecting anyway."
-Dean opens his mouth wanting to disprove, but Castiel carries on.
-"Yes, I lives -- lived -- alone, here.
+"It's not like a ghost has much privacy or secrets that are still worth protecting anyway."
+Dean opens his mouth, wanting to disprove, but Castiel carries on.
+"Yes, I live -- lived -- alone, here.
 I got this sofa, this TV, everything in here.
-Used to having my dinner in front of TV just like you are.
-It wasn't bad at all, actually, I enjoyed the solitary.
-I was close to my brother, but we still had our different lives."
+Used to have my dinner in front of the TV just like you are.
+It wasn't bad at all, actually, I enjoyed the solitude.
+I was close to my brother, but we still had our separate lives."

-"Yeah, I'm the same with my family," Dean tells him.
+"Yeah, I'm the same with my family," Dean knows how it feels.
 "I have a little sister, Jo.
 Still in school, pain in the ass.
-We're close growing up, but now that I moved to this new city, we mostly just talk over the phone now.
+We're close growing up, but now that I've moved to this new city, we mostly just talk over the phone now.
 I'm okay with the room being quiet too, in fact sometimes I think this is the only quietness I could ever get, since I finally don't have to share a room with that little monster."

 Castiel chuckles.
-"I remember when Claire was much younger, we called her little monster too.
+"I remember when Claire was much younger, we called her a little monster too.
 Sometimes she would quite literally tear the whole room apart, the toys would be scattered everywhere, parts by parts, but other times she was just like a small angel."
 His voice gets lower.
-Dean knows exactly what's in his mind.
+Dean knows exactly what's on his mind.

 He turns to face the ghost straight, telling him what he has already said yesterday, voice gentle but firm.
 "We'll find him, Cas.
 Whoever did this, they'll pay."